debezium/debezium-design-documents/DDD-7.md

 #### Engine shut down

-During the engine shut down all tasks should be stopped if the engine reached at least `STARING_TASKS` state.
+During the engine shut down all tasks should be stopped if the engine reached at least `STARTING_TASKS` state.
 Before calling task shut down, shutdown of `ExecutorService` used for processing CDC records is called and awaited.
 Each task should also commit an offset before its shutdown is called and the engine waits for tasks to stop.
 Users can set the `TASK_MANAGEMENT_TIMEOUT_MS` option (which is used also for start of the tasks) to adjust waiting time for the shutdown of the tasks.